Amazon Aurora: A Powerful and Flexible Database

 Data Transfer

-Data transfer into Amazon Aurora is free, and data transfer out is charged at standard AWS rates.
-You can reduce data transfer costs using Amazon CloudFront or Amazon S3 to cache and serve static content.
+Data transfer into Aurora is free.
+Outbound transfer is charged at standard AWS rates.
+Use CloudFront or S3 for static content to keep outbound costs down.

 How to Use Amazon Aurora